chembu/angular/aio/content/guide/animations.md

 The `stagger()` function allows you to define a timing gap between each queried item that is animated and thus animates a bunch of elements with a delay between them.

-This [demo](http://animationsftw.in/#/) shows an example of an animation involving multiple elements in a grid.
+The live example shows an animation involving multiple elements in a grid.
 The **Advanced** tab contains three image galleries, each consisting of a grid with tiled photo images.

 The page opens with an introductory sequence.
 To see the portion that is relevant to the above `query()` description, click **Advanced**.
 The entire grid for Gallery One cascades in, with a slight delay from row to row from the bottom up.
 Within each row, the elements slide down and fade into place starting from right to left.